FLwolfy/Flappy-Bird-Plus/README.md

 ## About the Game

 Flappy Bird Plus is a BK PROJ for DKU CS 201.
-This add on some special features based on the original game.
+This adds on some special features based on the original game.

 ## Requirements